Juror of Assize

 Second draw by the Special Committee

-A special committee attached to each court of assize meets annually to refine the lists of jurors received from the communes.
+A special committee attached to each of the assize courts refines the lists of jurors received by the various mayors.

-First of all, the commission excludes from the list received from each municipality the following persons:
+First of all, the commission excludes from the list received from each mayor the following persons:

 • Persons who do not qualify for jury duty

-Finally, the commission draws a new lot and draws up for each commune the annual list of jurors and the special list of alternate jurors.
+Finally, the committee draws a new lot and draws up for each commune (or group of communes) the annual list of jurors and the special list of alternate jurors.

 These 2 lists are sent to the mayors of each of the municipalities of the department.

-Mayors must alert the criminal court of any changes that affect one of the individuals on either list: death, incapacity or incompatibility.
+Mayors must alert the criminal court of any change that affects one of the individuals on one of the two lists: death, incapacity, incompatibility or exclusion.

 Appointment of jurors

-If you are a member of the jury or substitute, the clerk of the Court of Assize will call you by post.
-The notice of meeting shall specify the date and time of the opening of the session, its expected duration and the place where it will be held.
+If you are drawn to be a full or alternate juror, the Registry of the Court of Assize shall summon you by post at least 15 days before the beginning of the sitting.
+The notice of meeting shall specify the date and time of the opening of the sitting, its foreseeable duration and the place where it will be held.

 Formation of the jury of judgment